 Career Opportunities in Maryland for Data Scientists with Advanced Degrees

-Upon graduating, students will have the opportunity to translate their academic knowledge into professional work experience.
-(The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in Maryland, completed in February 2016):
+Upon graduating, students will have the opportunity to translate their academic knowledge into some of that cash.
+The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.

 Data Warehouse Analyst with Northrop Grumman in Woodlawn – While Northrop Grumman is best known for its work within the defense industry, it also has government contracts that relate to social security.
 This analyst works on a project in this latter group to develop, modernize, and implement an Enterprise Data Warehouse (EDW) ecosystem, with responsibilities that include system architecture, target mappings, large data set acquisition, and expansion of an on-site Hadoop cluster.
 Applicants can meet the minimum requirements for this position with a master’s degree in a related field plus four years of work experience.